peteqian/A-Star-CPP-Testing/README.md

 3. Once you've downloaded CSIT314 Folder from the repos
 4. Create a build directory
 > mkdir build
-5. Change to build
+5. Change to build and make
-> cmake ../
+> cmake ../ && make
-> make

 # Running your tests
 1. Firstly, ensure the file you're working must include in the headers: